MaulMartin/WHDCV/README.md

 # WHDCV

-# !
-WIP !
+**This is a work in progress**

 ## Instructions
 1. Put PDF indexes into '/indexes' folder
+2. Put Points Values PDF into '/pointsValues' folder
-2. Start the app
+3. Start the app
-3. follow the internal instructions
+4. follow the internal instructions